IPv6 Support in Avi Vantage

 Figure 1.
 Use case scenarios

-IPv6 is supported on baremetal, VMware vCenter, Linux server cloud, and OpenStack clouds.
+IPv6 is supported on baremetal, VMware vCenter, Linux server cloud, CSP, and OpenStack clouds.

 Linux server cloud